Role of Nottingham effect in the heat transfer in extreme near-field regime: Tip--plane configuration

 In Figs.~\ref{fig:pfa-I} and \ref{fig:pfa-power} we show the current and the total power emitted by the tip calculated using PFA in a tip--plane scenario with a tip radius of $R=100\,$nm.
-Note that in Fig.~\ref{fig:pfa-power} the dips around 5\,\AA\;correspond to a sign flip of the total power.
 We remark that both quantities are quite sensitive to the applied bias and almost symmetric with respect to a sign change of $V_{\rm b}$.
 Moreover, note that the tip is heated up for large enough $V_{\rm b}$ (in absolute value) and for small distances.

-Moving to theory-experiment comparison, we start noting that Kloppstech et al.~\cite{kittel_2017} modelled the tip as a sphere with a radius of about 30 nm, while Cui et al.~\cite{reddy_17} had a tip of radius of 150 nm.
+Moving to a theory-experiment comparison, we start by noting that Kloppstech et al.~\cite{kittel_2017} modelled the tip as a sphere with a radius of about 30 nm, while Cui et al.~\cite{reddy_17} had a tip of radius of 150 nm.
 Furthermore, the former experiment had a positive temperature bias ($T_1=280$\,K for the tip and $T_2=120$\,K for the sample), while in the latter set-up the bias was inverted ($T_1=445$\,K for the sample and $T_2=315$\,K for the tip).
 In Fig.~\ref{fig:pfa-all} we compare our theoretical results stemming from PFA (solid and dashed curves) using Eqs.~\eqref{eq:PFA} to the experimental results of Ref.~\cite{kittel_2017} (symbols $\times$).

 While the phononic (black dashed line) and radiative (dash-dotted line) contributions are shown for $V_{\rm b}=0$, the electronic ones are shown for different bias voltages up to 1\,V, including 0.6\,V which is the value applied in the experiment.
-The experimental data diverges from the FED predictions already at 7\,nm, much larger than the 1\,nm scale where electrons are expected to contribute.
+The experimental data already diverge from the FED predictions at 7\,nm, much larger than the 1\,nm scale where electrons are expected to contribute.
 The authors reported that no electric current was detectable above 1\,nm (below 0.5\,pA), indicating that, even if contamination was present, it was not conductive as it did not enhance the electronic contribution.
 However that does not exclude the possibility of an enhancement of the bosonic contributions (ph and rad) or the activation of other heat channels.\\

 We now focus on the experimental results of Ref.~\cite{reddy_17}, compared to our theoretical predictions in Fig.~\ref{fig:pfa-all_2}.